noble-assets/orbiter/docs/integration.md

 ## Introduction

-This document describes how to integrate with the Orbiter module to leverage Noble cross-chain functionalities.
+This document describes how to use the Orbiter module to leverage Noble cross-chain functionalities.

 The Orbiter module is a payload-based module, which is capable of parsing cross-chain metadata from